akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

 File Location : ./flow/designs/asap7/ibex/config.mk

 Core utilization indicates the amount of core area used for cell placement (in %).
 While improving the core utilization we have taken care that, high core utilization must not create NP routing difficulty.
-Hence, we tune the core utilization within the range of 40 to 60 and iterated the design to get best results.
+Hence, we tuned the core utilization within the range of 40 to 60 and iterated the design to get best results.

 # 3) Replacing RVT Cells by LVT Cell & using FF Library

 File Location : ./flow/platforms/asap7/config.mk

 During synthesis, we are provided with various options to use Slow-Slow/Fast-Fast library & RVT/LVT/SLVT library cells.
 Considering improving fmax as utmost goal, we used FF library & replaced all RVT cells by LVT cells.
 LVT cells have lower threshold voltage which results into high current comparing with RVT cells having high threshold.
-Dur to large current, faster switching will be achieved which results into improvement of fmax.
-No doubt LVT cells may cause higher leakage power than RVT but no significant changes in power has been observed after replacement.
+Due to large current, faster switching will be achieved which results into improvement of fmax.
+No doubt LVT cells may cause higher leakage power than RVT but no significant changes in power have been observed after replacement.

 ![image](https://user-images.githubusercontent.com/100372947/228182826-bb63eb6e-742d-4b11-a2bb-d10cee2d064f.png)